 Unfortunately, there is not much you can do about a spoofed email after it has been sent.
 Like most spam messages, the best response is to ignore it.
 Replying to, or clicking links in a spoofed email can indicate to an attacker that your email is active, and thus a good target for future attacks.
-You do not need to forward the email to our customer service.
+You do not need to forward the email to our support team.

 If you have any concern that your account has been compromised you can change the password for your email.